NaokiHori/SimpleDecomp/README.rst

 Application
 ***********

-A simple and a stand-alone application to solve the Helmholtz equations can be found `here <https://github.com/NaokiHori/FastHelmholtzSolver>`_.

-Also, I use this library to solve the incompressible Navier-Stokes equations efficiently on clusters.
+I use this library to solve the incompressible Navier-Stokes equations efficiently on clusters.

 #.
 Finite-difference method: